Written by: Andrew Splatt – Director & Executive Practice Leader

 Will I Have to Go to Court?

 In Australia, mediation is the standard method of settling public liability claims, and hence, they rarely proceed to court.
-Moreover, Splatt Lawyers would not take your case to court unless instructed.
-Court cases are expensive and do not guarantee success, so mediation is always the preferred option.
+Moreover, Splatt Lawyers would not take your case to court unless you instructed us to do so.
+Court cases are expensive and do not guarantee success, so mediation is always preferred.

-When you have been harmed by the action or inaction of someone else, you should seek legal advice from an experienced personal injury lawyer to know your legal options.
+When you have been harmed by the action or inaction of someone else, you have the right to seek legal advice from a Queensland personal injury lawyer to understand your options.

 QLD Public Liability Claim Lawyers Nearby